r94o/CV/README.md

 I've been working in the Energy Industry for the last 6 years however technology has been a part of my life for much longer.
 I have a passion for productivity and efficiency which has led me to the world of software development where the possibilities are endless.

-In my own time I learnt how to automate parts of my job and my interest spiralled from there.
+In my own time, I learnt how to automate parts of my job and my interest spiralled from there.
 I came to the realisation that I enjoy coding far more than my job itself and decided to apply to a selective bootcamp, Makers Academy.

-I have now graduated and have learnt more than I ever could imagine.
+I have now graduated and have learnt more than I could have ever imagined.
 I can't wait to put my knowledge into practice and make a difference within a company from day 1.

 I believe the best way to learn is independent research, asking questions and simply getting involved.
-I care about **how and why** things work rather than simply that it works.
+I care about **how and why** things work, rather than simply that it works.
 I have a drive to succeed and to produce the best work I can.

 What excites me about this industry is that it is constantly evolving.
-There are endless routes you can take there is no limit to how much you can learn.
+There are endless routes that you can take and there is no limit to how much you can learn.
 I value the openness to sharing knowledge and this is something I definitely want to be a part of.

 ## Projects